okikiolumide/dareyio-pbl/Project12.md

       ansible-playbook -i /home/ubuntu/ansible-config-mgt/inventory/dev.yml /home/ubuntu/ansible-config-mgt/playbooks/site.yaml

-Make sure that wireshark is deleted on all the servers by running wireshark --version
+- Make sure that wireshark is deleted on all the servers by running wireshark --version

-Now you have learned how to use import_playbooks module and you have a ready solution to install/delete packages on multiple servers with just one command.